mchen237/IS477-Course-Project/README.md

 Findings: [~500 words] Description of any findings including numeric results and/or visualizations.

+In our supporting code file under Exhibit 5: Summary Statistics we have summarized our numerical results utilizing the final cleaned and integrated datasets.
+From the 'complete_data' subset of the integrated dataset which includes disaster data and global GDP, we found that the total number of recorded climate events from 2020-2022 is 1,531, total estimated economic impact is 3,856.1M, total recorded deaths is 7373, and total individuals affected as 1,289,138,664.
+Across the 2020–2022 period, the number of climate disaster events remains high, with several hundred events recorded each year.
+The average severity score between 2020-2021 stays consistently between 3.7 and 3.9 but the tlta economic impact and number of people affected have greater variability.
+This indicates despite severity in climate disasters, the economic impact and total affected can have various other causes.

+The overall human impact from disasters is substantial, with the data showing over 7000 deaths, 117685 injured, and 1.29 billion affected.
+Due to the sheer amount of lives affected on a global level, it is important to understand the financial impact on these communities.

+Moving forward to more specific relationships with economic outlooks, the integrated datasets are able to align climate disasters with global economic indicators such as GDP.
+Specifically from 2020-2022, we see inconsistent GDP growth with 2020 having -0.0288, 2021 going back positive at 0.0635, and 2022 slowing growth at 0.0324.
+While the total economic impact from natural disasters was highest in 2020 at 1972.3MUSD, and could possibly contribute to negative GDP, COVID was a major cause of slowing global markets.
+Other standout statistics include the increase CO2 emissions per capita, which grew from 4.56 - 4.8 in just 3 years, with CO2 change only being negative in 2020 also due to COVID-related factors.
+Due to the nature of the limited time horizon of this dataset, there is no clear decreasing or increasing trend between global climate disasters and global economic indicators.
+Further analysis on a more regional or national scale would be necessary to understand more direct links.
+However, for our purpose it can be assumed on a larger-global the economic impacts from natural disasters are absorbed or redistributed evenly across populations, indicating no clear direct relationship.

+Our overall key takeaways that

+1. **High and persistent disaster frequency**: Climate-related disasters remain frequent across 2020–2022, with over 1,500 events in total.
+2. **Disproportionate human and economic impact**: Even with relatively stable average severity scores, the total deaths, injuries, and economic losses vary considerably by year.
+3. **Global GDP appears resilient at aggregate scale**: Despite substantial losses, global GDP growth returns to positive territory after 2020, indicating that macroeconomic indicators may not immediately reflect localized or unevenly distributed climate impacts.
+4. **Emissions remain high**: Within the narrow window examined, there is no clear evidence that heightened disaster impacts correspond to reductions in CO₂ emissions.

+These findings support our overall conclusion that climate disasters impose significant human and economic costs, but their relationship to global-scale economic and emissions trends is complex and not easily captured by short-term aggregate indicators.

 Future work: [~500-1000 words] Brief discussion of any lessons learned and potential future work.

 Reproducing: Sequence of steps required for someone else to reproduce your results.